Free-Streaming Neutrinos and Their Phase Shift in Current and Future CMB Power Spectra: Comprehensive Analysis Results

 In this appendix, we collect the complete set of constraints on all of the cosmological parameters and models with~$\Neff^{\delta X}$, $X = \ell, \phi$, analyzed in this work.
 Tables~\ref{tab:sbt_all}

 and~\ref{tab:pbt_all}

 summarize the results from our MCMC~analyses of the three main dataset combinations of current CMB~measurements involving Planck~2018 data described in~Sec.~\ref{sec:analysis-forecasts}, for the spectrum- and perturbation-based approaches, respectively.
+In addition, we include the constraints inferred from the updated Planck~\texttt{NPIPE} data as incorporated in the Planck~2021 \texttt{HiLLiPoP}~likelihood.
+On the other hand, we omit those from the Planck~2021 \texttt{CamSpec}~likelihood since the inferences lead to very similar posterior distributions.
 We clearly see how high-$\ell$ polarization data from Planck significantly improves the determination of various cosmological parameters, including the phase-shift parameters~$\Neff^{\delta X}$, which further tighten with the addition of smaller-scale~ACT and SPT~data.
-Of notable relevance is the addition of polarization information to the `P18~TT' analyses resulting in a significant improvement not only in the constraints on~$\Neff$ and~$\Nphase$, but particularly also on the primordial helium fraction~$Y_p$ since the polarization amplitude \mbox{is sensitive to~$Y_p$ and not~$\Neff$, unlike the damping tail~\cite{Baumann:2015rya}.}
+Of notable relevance is the addition of polarization information to the `P18~TT' analyses resulting in a significant improvement not only in the constraints on~$\Neff$ and~$\Nphase$, but particularly also on the primordial helium fraction~$Y_p$ since the polarization amplitude is sensitive to~$Y_p$ and not~$\Neff$, unlike the damping tail~\cite{Baumann:2015rya}.
+Finally, we observe that the Planck~2021 \texttt{HiLLiPoP}~analysis yields about 10--20\% smaller uncertainties on parameter constraints, relative to the P18-only analysis, consistent with the reduced noise levels of the \texttt{NPIPE}~data release.
+Moreover, the posteriors for~$\Neff$ shift by approximately~$1\sigma$ towards larger value while those for~$\Nmultipole$ and~$\Nphase$ remain effectively unchanged~(see~\textsection\ref{sec:comparison-data} for further discussion), resulting in a roughly $2\sigma$~deviation from the expected SM~value $\Neff^{\delta X} = \Neff = 3.044$.